-Certified canola seed typically comes pre-treated with a combination of active ingredients to protect canola seed and seedlings from seedling disease, flea beetles and cutworms.
-These seed treatments can reduce the need for foliar applications of insecticide and provide significant increase in yield potential.
+Certified canola seed typically comes pre-treated with a combination of active ingredients (such as insecticide and pesticide seed treatments) to protect canola seed and seedlings from disease and insect pests.
+Insecticide seed treatments may reduce the need for foliar applications and may provide significant increase in yield.

 Important tips for best management

-- Scouting is still required for treated seed and an insecticide spray may be necessary to control flea beetles if feeding damage exceeds thresholds.
+- Insect and disease scouting is still required for treated seed and an insecticide spray could be necessary to control flea beetles if feeding damage exceeds thresholds.

 Table 1.
 Seed treatments registered for canola